Insider Tips to Visit Punta Cana

 Beach sports such as volleyball or kayaking.
 Punta Cana offer the best beaches to make your stay amazing.
 Not visiting the beach in Punta Cana would be a sin!

 There are several parks where you can go on canopy tours.
 One of the most famous Canopy Experiences in the area is Runners Adventure.

-Many people come to Punta Cana to do safari and buggy tours.
+Many people come to this area of the Dominican Republic to enjoy a safari and buggy tours.
 This is a fun day out to plan when you visit Punta Cana.

 Ecological Park and Reserve

 The Indigenous Eyes Ecological Reserve is definitely a place you should see if you love contact with nature.
 This Ecological Reserve has twelve freshwater lagoons.
-Visitors can swim in five of them.
+Five of them are open to visitors, so you can swim in them.

 If you are looking to do something a bit different from the beach experience, this one has to be your choice.